quesog/qmk_firmware_old/docs/serial_driver.md

 Along with the generic options above, you must also turn on the `PAL_USE_CALLBACKS` feature in your halconf.h.

 ### USART Half-duplex
 Targeting STM32 boards where communication is offloaded to a USART hardware device.
-The advantage is that this provides fast and accurate timings. `SOFT_SERIAL_PIN` for this driver is the configured USART TX pin. **The TX pin must have appropriate pull-up resistors**.
+The advantage is that this provides fast and accurate timings. `SERIAL_PIN_TX` for this driver is the configured USART TX pin. **The TX pin must have appropriate pull-up resistors**.
 To configure it, add this to your rules.mk:

 ```make
 SERIAL_DRIVER = usart